skylight-hq/skylight.digital/pages/toolkits/content_guide/06_style_elements.md

 * 7 am–10:30 pm

 Specify time zones when writing about an event or something else people would need to schedule.
-There is no need to specify whether it is Daylight or Standard time.
+There's no need to specify whether it's Daylight or Standard time.
 Abbreviate time zones within the continental United States as follows:

 * Eastern time: ET
 * Central time: CT